 Key Takeaways

-• $5M is still a meaningful Nantucket budget, but it now sits closer to the active center of the residential market than many buyers expect.
+- $5M is still a meaningful Nantucket budget, but it now sits closer to the entry point of the vacation home market than many buyers expect.

 For buyers beginning their search, Bernadette’s Nantucket real estate guide and Buying a Home in Nantucket: 10 Common Questions Answered are helpful companion resources.